-Emergency Management officials staff takes appropriate actions to distribute notices and warnings to the community in a timely and accurate manner, including the general public, the business community, municipal partners, critical facilities (such as healthcare facilities and life-safety service organizations, and other local, regional, state and national governmental agencies.
+Emergency Management officials, staff and partners take appropriate actions to distribute notices and warnings to the community in a timely and accurate manner, including the general public, the business community, municipal partners, critical facilities (such as healthcare facilities and life-safety service organizations, and other local, regional, state and national governmental agencies.

-Among its many notification systems used are: media releases; the Emergency Alert System (television and radio alerts); direct radio broadcasts via weather radios; mass telephone call-outs using a reverse 9-1-1 system; direct warnings using police, fire-rescue, EMS vehicle mounted loudspeakers and sirens; mobile AM radio stations; and the Emergency Information Center.
+Among its many notification systems used are: media releases; the Emergency Alert System (television and radio alerts); direct radio broadcasts via weather radios; mass telephone call-outs using a reverse 9-1-1 system; direct warnings using police, fire-rescue, EMS vehicle mounted loudspeakers and sirens; social media; and the Emergency Information Center.

 TV & Radio Stations

 The following TV and radio stations have active weather and news coverage, including links with the National Weather Service and the Emergency Alert System.
 Many local television stations have established agreements for rebroadcasting their telecasts with area radio stations.
 These stations will carry Emergency Operating Center briefings live as well as their own coverage, Below are some primary TV Stations and their radio partners:

 WPTV Channel 5